lostintangent/gistpad/README.md

 - `GistPad: Paste Screenshot` - Paste screenshot from the clipboard.

-- `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
+- `GistPad: Open Gist Files` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
 You can also specify a Gist ID directly, which doesn't require being signed in.

 - `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, istead of "loose files".

 - `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
 If you'd like to seed the gist with multiple files, you can specify a comma-seperated list of names (e.g. `foo.txt,bar.js`).

-- `GistPad: New Gist (Secret)` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).
+- `GistPad: New Secret Gist` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).

 - `GistPad: New Web Playground` - Creates a new [playground](#playgrounds).

+- `GistPad: New GistLog` - Creates a [GistLog](#gistlog);

 * `GistPad: Delete Gist` - Allows you to delete one of your Gists.
 If you have a Gist workspace open, it will delete that and then close the folde